 - Air fry steaks at 400 degrees F, until you reach your desired doneness.
 For medium-rare, start checking at 5 to 6 minutes.

-- Flip the steaks halfway through cooking.
+- Flip the steaks halfway through cooking in the air fryer basket.
 Let the steaks rest on a plate.

 - Prepare the herb butter (if using).
 Top the steak with the butter and ENJOY!